opentwilight/libtwilight/readme.md

 ## Immediate TODO

-- Optionally blend XFB text with background
-- Friendly DSI and ISI exception crash handler (segfault)
-	- With future plans to implement lazy loading within these handlers
 - Return to loader on return from main()
 - Start work on custom libc implementation that wraps libtwilight
 	- libtwilight **must not** depend on libc, libc must depend on libtwilight